SIMPLE IRA Plan Fix-It Guide – You made incorrect or untimely employer contributions or employee elective deferrals for eligible employees

 6) You made incorrect or untimely employer contributions or employee elective deferrals for eligible employees.

-Compare the dates on which you withheld the elective deferral contributions and the dates on which you contributed the deferrals to employees’ SIMPLE IRA accounts.
-Review employee data, payroll remittances and other records to determine if your deposited employer contributions timely.
+Compare the dates you withheld the elective deferrals to the dates you contributed the deferrals to employees’ SIMPLE IRAs.
+Review employee data, payroll remittances and other records to see if you deposited employer contributions timely.

-Make corrective contributions for each employee equal to the missed earning for the period the deposits were late.
+Make corrective contributions equal to the missed earnings for the period the deposits were late.

-Establish procedures to ensure that the employees’ elective deferral contributions are made per the employees’ election and employer contributions are equal to the amount in the annual notice and are timely deposited.
+Establish procedures to ensure that employees’ elective deferral contributions are made per the employees’ election, employer contributions are equal to the amount in the annual notice and contributions are timely deposited.

-The required employer contributions to a SIMPLE IRA plan must be either:
+The required employer contribution to a SIMPLE IRA plan must be either:

-- 2% of an employee’s compensation regardless of whether they made an elective deferral contribution; or
+- 2% of an employee’s compensation regardless of whether the employee made an elective deferral contribution; or

 - a matching contribution equal to an employee’s elective deferral contribution (up to 3% of the employee’s compensation).